Who is a Toxicologist?

 What are the skills and qualities required to become a/an Toxicologist?

-A toxicologist should master the following 10 core skills to fulfill her job properly.
+A toxicologist should master the following 10 core skills to fulfil his or her job responsibilities properly.

 Sense of Urgency: Urgency is the speed that drives businesses fast in order to keep them from disconnecting from what they are aiming to achieve but pursue it with a sense of urgency.
 A Toxicologist needs to create a sense of urgency in the business by helping the staff see the need for change by taking advantage of the presented opportunities or by dealing with any issue that is holding them back.